BattletechModders/NavigationComputer/README.md

 * **F2**: Toggle system difficulty map mode
 * **CTRL-F**: System search
 * **ESC**: Exit map mode or search
+* **Shift-Click**: On system: route through this system

+## Custom Routes

+Shift clicking a system will keep the previous route and path from the end of the previous route to the new destination.
+Use this for routing through systems that you want to check out (contracts, shops), but don't neccessarily want to stop at.

 ## Searching